cpmoore0317/atlas-web_back_end/README.md

 ## About the Developer

 Hi, I'm Parker Moore, the developer behind this project.
-I'm passionate about web development and enjoy working on both the back-end and front-end aspects of applications.
-You can connect with me on [LinkedIn](https://www.linkedin.com/in/parker-moore), follow me on [Twitter](https://twitter.com/parker_moore), or check out my [Portfolio Project repository](https://github.com/parker-moore/portfolio).
+I'm passionate about web development and enjoy working on applications' back-end and front-end aspects.
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/parkermoore317/), or check out my [Portfolio Project repository](https://github.com/cpmoore0317/cpmoore0317.github.io).

 ## Project Description

-Atlas Web Back-End is a comprehensive back-end service for a web application.
-It features various modules and functionalities, ranging from authentication and data manipulation to caching and queuing systems.
+Atlas Web Back-End is a repository that somewhat mimicks a comprehensive back-end service for a web application.
+It features various modules and functionalities, from authentication and data manipulation to caching and queuing systems.
 The project aims to provide a robust and scalable back-end solution, leveraging modern web technologies and best practices.

 ## Features